SicilianDefence/qwen2-lora-alpaca/README.md

 ## 📊 Evaluation Result

-Using 1,000 samples from the Alpaca dataset:
+Using 1,000 samples from the OpenAssistant dataset:

 | Metric       | Score  |
 |--------------|--------|